PIGWEB-EU/FAIR-guidelines/README.md

 granted.
 The access can be publicized, and it is possible to provide information to potential users in very different ways.
-The physical location of data can be internal or external using either private cloud or ins.
-In general, to be published, datasets are typically deposited in a repository to make them available, documented to support reproduction and re-use, and assigned an identifier to facilitate citation.
+The physical location of data can be internal or external using either private cloud or institutional cloud.
+In general, to be published, datasets are typically deposited in a repository to make them available, documented to support reproduction and reuse, and assigned an identifier to facilitate citation.

 <img src="./media/image33.png"
 style="width:4.25346in;height:4.2272in" />